Bridesman and Groomswoman Etiquette for Your Mixed-Gender Wedding Party

-Most traditions are no longer a must when planning your wedding, and that certainly applies to who makes the cut in your wedding party.
+A wedding is your day to plan your own way.
+As such, most traditions are no longer a must when planning your wedding ceremony and wedding reception, and that certainly applies to who makes the cut in your wedding party.
 Gone are the days of men on one side and ladies on the other.
-By mixing things up with a coed wedding party, the bride and groom can have their favorite people—regardless of gender—standing next to them in support.
+By mixing things up with a coed wedding party, the to-be-weds can have all their besties and favorite people—regardless of gender—standing next to them in support.

 "You get to be surrounded by the ones you want to be by your side," says Alex Chalk, senior planner for Taylor'd Events.
 "It becomes a truly personalized experience that you can look back on and feel thankful you chose what felt right to you."

-"Ask family members about their hesitations; part of alleviating the hesitation is to hear out all parties' concerns," says Araceli Vizcaino-S, community manager for Azazie, a made-to-measure dress online retailer.
+"Ask family members about their hesitations; part of alleviating the hesitation is to listen to all parties' concerns," says Araceli Vizcaino-S, community manager for Azazie, a made-to-measure online dress retailer.
 "Many times they don't understand where you're coming from, and it's helpful to understand that it's important you have these people by your side on your wedding day."

 Chalk also says to remember whose celebration it is.
 "If you can't convince someone with more traditional views, then take solace in the fact that you are doing what feels right to you.
 It is your day, after all."

-Bridal showers, bachelor and bachelorette parties and other related bride- and groom-specific events may seem tricky to navigate now that men and women are mixed.
+Wedding and bridal showers, bachelor parties, bachelorette parties and other related traditionally gendered prewedding events may seem tricky to navigate when the guest list includes bridesmen and groomsmaids.
 The good news is that they don't have to be.
-Just as you bucked tradition with the bridal party, the same can be done for related events.
+Just as you bucked tradition with selecting which best friends to include in your wedding party, the same can be done for related events.

 "Invite your loved ones, no matter their gender!" says Chalk.
 "Another option is to throw a joint shower/bachelor/bachelorette party.
 A wedding is a time to celebrate with those you love, no matter what tradition says."

-Consider a Jack-and-Jill style shower, where the entire wedding party is involved, and men and women are both invited.
-Keep the games, activities and décor gender neutral.
+Couples that have both a bride and groom can consider a Jack-and-Jill style shower, where the entire wedding party is involved, and men and women are both invited.
+Keep the games, activities and decor gender-neutral.
 When the day is done, remember that it's ultimately just a party celebrating the union-to-come for two friends.